paulplant/xdrip4ios_docs/docs/install/build.md

 [xDripConfigOverride.xcconfig](https://raw.githubusercontent.com/JohanDegraeve/xdripswift/0d485d1978bf90fb51b3a6cef8389f8daddb595d/xDripConfigOverride.xcconfig)

 Open this file in TextEdit or Xcode and you will see the following structure.
-You will need to edit the lines highlighted in <span style="color:blue">blue</span>.
+You will need to edit the line highlighted in <span style="color:blue">blue</span>.

 ___
 <span style="color:gray">// MAIN_APP_DISPLAY_NAME = xDrip4iO5</span>